top of page

 Join Us

 We are always looking for enthusiastic and motivated scientists wishing to combine live imaging with comparative anatomical techniques to understand the peripheral nervous system.
-Unfortunately, there are currently no positions available.
-Nonetheless, there is always the possibility to create opportunities, so do please contact us, if you are interested.
+When there are no positions available, we are always open to the possibility of creating opportunities, so do please contact us, if you are interested.

 Postdoctoral researchers Positions will be advertised on our site when they become available.
 In addition, we are open to supporting applications from talented postdoctoral researchers with varied backgrounds wishing to join the laboratory.
 Possible funding options include: